 As technology takes over our lives, our every move is being recorded, from the tracking of cookies on internet browsers to mobile location tracking to purchases going from cash to card.
 All these data points are collected by data warehouses and then aggregated into consumer profiles to be bid on by advertisers.
 In a nanosecond, the automation of algorithms can combine a series of data points to not only reveal the targeted audience, but also identify the best time and place to serve the message to these pre-qualified market segments.

 While we might find it a bit creepy that big brother is tracking our consumer habits in this way, the advantage is that it aligns our online experience with our interests, introducing us to goods and services that match these interests in a more efficient and less intrusive way.
 After all, who wants to be served a fast food ad while reading an article on health and nutrition?
-One study showed that 71 percent of consumers prefer personalized ads.
+One study showed that seven out of 10 consumers prefer personalized ads.

-Global programmatic investment has grown 52 percent since 2013.
-It is expected to reach $21 billion this year and grow to $53 billion by 2018.
-Programmatic is already the preferred way of trading digital display, reaching 70 percent in the United States in 2017.
-That is a trend that needs our attention now.
+Global programmatic investment jumped 31 percent from 2016 to 2017.
+It is expected to reach $64 billion in 2018.
+Programmatic is already the preferred way of trading digital display, reaching 77 percent of major multinational companies in 2017.
+That is no longer a trend, but a leading way to do business.

 Is programmatic right for you?